switux/AstroWeatherStation/README.md

     - External micro USB socket for debugging (serial console) and firmware updates
     - Configuration mode and runtime configuration updates activable via button

-## Pricing

-This section is being reorganised as there are different hardware setups.
-All parts can be found on aliexpress, except for the rain sensor and the PVC sheet which is much cheaper when locally sourced.
-I estimated the raw cost of materials (price vary ...) to be **about 215.- CHF VAT incl.** with about 50% spent on the RG-9 and the wind sensors (shipping is quite expensive for the latter).
-About 50.- are for enclosures and the other sensors, the rest well ... is the rest :-)

-The ultrasonic wind sensor costs about 95.- shipping included.

 ## SPECIFICATIONS

 This section is being reworked as there are different hardware setups.